Presidential Management Fellows Program

-The Presidential Management Fellows (PMF) Program is a two-year training and leadership development program at a United States government agency, administered by the U.S. Office of Personnel Management (OPM), for advanced degree holders (both current and recent graduates).
+The Presidential Management Fellows (PMF) Program was a two-year training and leadership development program at a United States government agency, administered by the U.S. Office of Personnel Management (OPM), for advanced degree holders (both current and recent graduates).
 After completing the program, agencies may convert PMFs to permanent federal civilian employees.
+The program started in 1977, was renamed in 2003, and abolished in 2025.

-Program history
+History

-The PMF Program was established by Executive Order in 1977, and amended by Executive Order in 2003 to attract to the Federal service outstanding citizen-scholars from a variety of academic disciplines and career paths who have a clear interest in, and commitment to, excellence in the leadership and management of public policies and programs.
-Program regulations were amended again in December 2010 by Executive Order establishing the PMF Program as one of the three student Pathways to federal employment.
-By drawing graduate students from diverse social and cultural backgrounds, the PMF Program provides a continuing source of trained men and women to meet the future challenges of public service.
+The PMF Program was established by Executive Order in 1977, and amended by in 2003, to attract to the federal service outstanding citizen-scholars from a variety of academic disciplines and career paths who have a clear interest in, and commitment to, excellence in the leadership and management of public policies and programs.
+Program regulations were amended again in December 2010 establishing the PMF Program as one of the three student Pathways to federal employment.
+By drawing graduate students from diverse social and cultural backgrounds, the PMF Program provided a continuing source of trained men and women to meet the future challenges of public service.
 The PMF program was formerly referred to as the Presidential Management Internship (PMI) program.
 In September 2013, OPM added a new STEM track to the PMF process to increase opportunities for science and technology students and meet the demand for qualified candidates for these roles in government, but this track was later removed.
+In February 2025, President Donald Trump issued an Executive Order that ended the program.